Steps to Borrow a Student Loan

 - Enroll (and remain enrolled) in 6 credit hours or more for the term for which you are borrowing the student loan.

-- If you are a first-time borrower as a SCC student, you will need to log in to Federal Student ID with your FSA ID and password (your FAFSA login credentials) and complete an Entrance Counseling and a Master Promissory Note (MPN).
-You will find these under Loans and Grants and under Get a Loan.
+- If you are a first-time borrower as a SCC student, you will need to log in to Federal Student Aid with your FSA ID and password (your FAFSA login credentials) and complete an Entrance Counseling and a Master Promissory Note (MPN).
+You will find these under Grants and Loans and then under the Get a Loan tile.

-- Steps to follow for the Federal Direct Loan Program
+- If you need to borrow, login to your account, and follow these steps.
+Steps to follow for the Federal Direct Loan Program

 *View more information about borrowing Federals Loans.
 This webpage will help borrowers understand the federal student loan process and help make informed decisions about student loans.